lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 ----------

 -  ☐ if night shifter print ``Who's on shift today`` @ 6am (select
-   printer “color”, printer near keys’ cabinet)
+   printer "color", printer near keys’ cabinet)
 -  ☐ SL at the end should write a ``Shift Summary`` entry in the
    logbook: what happened in the LHC/LHCb and outstanding items to be done using proposed structure